John Hencken: Early swimming

 Hencken was born in Culver City, California, and began swimming to recover from an operation he had to remove a growth behind his knee.
 By 15, he lived in Kensington, California in the greater San Francisco area, where he swam for the Berkeley YMCA.
-An outstanding breaststroker at 16, Hencken set a National Junior Olympics record of 1:01.7 in the 100-yard breaststroke, though he had already broken a minute in the event, and had swum the 200-yard breaststroke in 2:14.6, just a second short of the Junior Olympic record.
+At 16, Hencken set a National Junior Olympics record of 1:01.7 in the 100-yard breaststroke, though he had already broken a minute in the event, and had swum the 200-yard breaststroke in 2:14.6, just a second short of the Junior Olympic record.

 By 1970-71, he swam for Cupertino's Cupertino High School, in central Western California, graduating in 1972.
-By 1971, he did much of his more intensive training and competition with the demanding Santa Clara Swim Club, about ten miles Northeast of Cupertino.
-He swam, though not continuously, for the Santa Clara Club from 1969-1980.
+By 1971, he did much of his more intensive training and competition with the Santa Clara Swim Club, about ten miles Northeast of Cupertino.
+He swam, though not continuously, for the Santa Clara Club from 1969 to 1980.
 Santa Clara Club was an age group team under Hall of fame Coach George Haines, who trained 26 future Olympians at Santa Clara including future Olympic medalists Mark Spitz, Greg Buckingham, Don Schollander, and Donna deVarona.
 Swimming for Cupertino High as a Senior in 1972, Hencken set a school record of 22.2 in the 50 freestyle, and swam a 1:00.9 in the 100 breast stroke, the best time in his central coast high school section.